sajagsubedi/Todos-List/README.md

 - Hit npm run dev

 ### Viewing it
-You can visit to [https://sajagsubedi.github.io/Todo-s-List/](https://sajagsubedi.github.io/Todo-s-List/) or [https://keepyourtodo.netlify.app/](https://keepyourtodo.netlify.app/) to view it live.
+You can visit to [https://sajagsubedi.github.io/Todo-s-List/](https://sajagsubed [https://keepyourtodo.netlify.app/](https://keepyourtodo.netlify.app/) to view it live.